2021 Wimbledon women's singles draw, results - Tennis

 Williams, who retired during her first-round match with a leg injury, made the final in her last four appearances at the All England Club.

-The world’s other top players are either absent — U.S. Open and Australian Open champion Naomi Osaka and reigning Wimbledon champion Simona Halep — or coming off injuries — top-ranked Ash Barty.
+The world’s other top players are either absent — U.S. Open and Australian Open champion Naomi Osaka and reigning Wimbledon champion Simona Halep — or coming off injuries — top-ranked Ash Barty of Australia.

-Coco Gauff, who broke through at the last Wimbledon in 2019 at age 15, is seeded 20th after reaching the French Open quarterfinals and qualifying for the Olympics.
-Gauff could have played Williams in the fourth round but instead gets 2018 champion Angelique Kerber.
+Barty and 25th seed Angelique Kerber of Germany were the lone major champions to reach the quarterfinals.

+Kerber, the 2018 Wimbledon winner, knocked off 17-year-old American Coco Gauff in the round of 16.
+It snaps a 15-Slam streak of at least one U.S. woman reaching the quarterfinals, during which 13 different American women did so.

 Via Wimbledon.com